Jawsen/Jawsen.github.io/index.md

 ## 🚘 Who’s Getting Fined?

-Are certain cars fined more than others?
-The short answer is: yes.
+Ever wondered if certain types of cars get fined more often than others?
+Well, it turns out, they do!
+The short answer is: yes. 🚗

-Sedans, SUVs, and vans top the list - might be cause they're common veichle types🧐
+It’s no surprise that sedans, SUVs, and vans top the list of most fined vehicles — probably because these are the cars you see everywhere.
+They're super common, which means they're more likely to end up in violation zones.

-We also looked at the most fined car makes — and some violations are much more common for certain types of vehicles.
+We also took a look at the most fined car makes.
+And guess what?
+Some violations are way more common for certain types of cars.
+So, if you're driving a Honda or a Toyota, you might just be in the line of fire for more parking tickets than others!

+Take a look at the full breakdown below to see which car types are racking up those fines.

 <iframe src="/assets/combined_vehicles_chart.html" width="100%" height="600" style="border:none;" ></iframe>

 ---

-## 🧠 Can We Predict Where You'll Get Fined?

-We trained a model to predict whether a neighborhood has a high fine rate or not, based on just two things: the total number of fines and population.
-The model was able to correctly classify neighborhoods about 87% of the time.

-We also grouped neighborhoods into 3 clusters based on their population and fine rates.
-This helps us spot patterns — like which areas have lots of people but relatively fewer fines, and which ones get hit harder per person.
+## 🔮 Predicting Where Fines Are Most Likely

+We’ve already looked at when parking fines happen, but now let's zoom in on where they're most likely to occur.
+Some neighborhoods in New York City are more prone to parking fines than others.
+But it’s not just about the number of people living there; it’s about how fines are spread across different areas.

+In this section, we predict which neighborhoods are most likely to see fines based on their population and parking patterns.
+Below is an interactive map where you can explore these predictions and see which areas get the most fines per person.

-🟡 Cluster 0: Big population, moderate fines
+🟡 Big population, moderate fines

-🔵 Cluster 1: Smaller areas, fewer fines
+🔵 Smaller areas, fewer fines

-🟢 Cluster 2: High fine rates per person — the real hotspots
+🟢 High fine rates per person — the real hotspots

 You can explore the map below to see which neighborhood falls into which group.
 Click around to see how NYC neighborhoods were grouped by fine patterns.